 \subsection{Thermodynamic Description}

 Thermodynamics provides a mechanism to link flow processes with conservation of energy.
 For non-equilibrium systems, this is accomplished by deriving an expression for the entropy production, which can then be exploited to derive phenomenological equations for particular processes \cite{deGroot_Mazur_84}.
 At the practical level, thermodynamics is a multi-scale book-keeping system to keep track of how energy is distributed within a system.
-Entropy production occurs when energy is transferred from macroscopic energy modes (such as pressure-volume work) to thermal modes that are linked to the system entropy based on the molecular degrees of freedom.
-The thermodynamics of heterogeneous systems are typically treated by sub-dividing the system into sub-regions based on the system composition \cite{Kjelstrup_Bedeaux_08,Kjelstrup_2019,Galteland_2019,Kjelstrup_2019,Galteland_2019}.
-In addition to the entropy $S$ we consider the extensive variables to be \begin{itemize} \item $V_i$ -- fluid volume for $i\in \{w, n\}$ \item $A_{n}$ -- surface area for fluid $n$ \item $A_{s}$ -- surface area for the solid material \item $h_s$ -- film thickness along the solid material \item $N_{ik}$ -- number of molecules of type $k$ within any region $i \in \{w, n,s\}$ \end{itemize} Energy associated with the solid is omitted for simplicity, such as effects associated with deformation.
-The surface area bounding the wetting fluid $A_w$ is omitted based on the fact that only two of $\{A_n,A_w,A_s\}$ are independent.
+The thermodynamics of heterogeneous systems are typically treated by dividing the system into sub-regions based on the system composition \cite{Kjelstrup_Bedeaux_08,Kjelstrup_2019,Galteland_2019,Kjelstrup_2019,Galteland_2019}.
+In addition to the entropy $S$ we consider the extensive variables to be \begin{itemize} \item $V_i$ -- fluid volume for $i\in \{w, n\}$ \item $A_{n}$ -- surface area for fluid $n$ \item $A_{s}$ -- surface area for the solid material \item $h_s$ -- film thickness along the solid material \item $N_{ik}$ -- number of molecules of type $k$ within any region $i \in \{w, n,s\}$ \end{itemize} For simplicity energy associated with the solid is omitted, such as effects associated with deformation.
+Considering solid that does not deform, the surface area bounding the wetting fluid $A_w$ is omitted based on the fact that only two of $\{A_n,A_w,A_s\}$ are independent.
 The internal energy is given as a function of the independent extensive quantities

 The Euler equation for the internal energy of the system is then written as